GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 *** Data fields empty in shapefile (dt_wetobs, wet_sa_m2, dt_satpass, dt_updated) are available for the latest relevant observations only via DEA Maps and WMS

-^Data fields introduced in v3.0 are ‘New’ </small></p>
+^ Data fields introduced in v3.0 are ‘New’ </small></p>

 ## Lineage

-This product is based on [DEA Water Observations](/data/product/dea-water-observations-landsat/) which it extends with reanalysis and mapping..
+This product is based on [DEA Water Observations](/data/product/dea-water-observations-landsat/) which it extends with reanalysis and mapping.

 ## Producing DEA Waterbodies polygons